 While this summary is not comprehensive of all the written comments, it should help clarify the primary industry and academic themes that most resonate with the Data Coalition’s policy objectives.

 2) Standardization and Machine-Readability Require Well-Defined Ontologies and Taxonomies.
-For high quality data to be useful, it must be machine-readable and standardized.
+For high-quality data to be useful, it must be machine-readable and standardized.
 Standardization ensures that industry, academia, and government do not waste time on data grunt work such as cleaning and merging data sets.
-Coalition-member Morningstar’s Jake Spiegelspoke on financial markets’ need for standardization, building off of spoken comments by Conan French of the Institute for International Finance about the necessity of machine-readability and standardization as bedrocks of effective and efficient analysis.
-Drew Leety, of Coalition-Executive-Partner Booz Allen Hamilton (BAH), discussed this further, speaking to the need for clearly-defined ontologies and taxonomies to serve as a foundation for standardization, leveraging and strengthening relationships between existing standards.
+Coalition-member Morningstar’s Jake Spiegel spoke on financial markets’ need for standardization, building off of spoken comments by Conan French of the Institute for International Finance about the necessity of machine-readability and standardization as bedrocks of effective and efficient analysis.
+Drew Leety, of Coalition Executive member Booz Allen Hamilton (BAH), discussed this further, speaking to the need for clearly-defined ontologies and taxonomies to serve as a foundation for standardization, leveraging and strengthening relationships between existing standards.
 Written comments by The International Association of Scientific, Technical, and Medical Publishers (STM) and Coalition-member Object Management Group (OMG) also explicitly discuss the central importance of standardization and machine-readability.

 5) Ethical Concerns with the Expansion of Data.
 Another common theme in the forum was the importance of ethics, preservation, and privacy when collecting, sharing, and using data.
 As mentioned by Qlik’s Heather Gittings, the government must ensure that proper ethical considerations are in place when using data of citizens.
 Without this, it is a real possibility for citizens to lose faith in the government’s ability to properly handle data, or worse, may not support further data reforms.
 Microsoft echoed such concerns, especially in the area of artificial intelligence (AI) and mentioned that the Federal Data Strategy should leverage Microsoft’s AI and Ethics in Engineering and Research (AETHER) Committee as a possible resource.
 The American Council for Technology and Industry Advisory Council (ACT-IAC) AI working group also discussed that the Federal Data Strategy needs to be aware of “data poverty” or the issue that some areas and population are underrepresented due to the lack of resources and available technology to collect data from certain subpopulations.
 This underrepresentation could cause possible bias concerns in the future.